Jessica Lange: Personal life

+Marriage and relationships

 Lange was married to photographer Francisco "Paco" Grande from 1970 to 1982.
 Though they separated not long after moving to Europe during the mid-1970s, they did not divorce until the early 1980s, after which Lange paid him an undisclosed sum in alimony.
+According to biographer Anthony Uzarowski, the former couple "remain close friends."

 From 1976 to 1982, she was partnered with renowned Russian ballet dancer Mikhail Baryshnikov, with whom she had her first child, Aleksandra Lange "Shura" Baryshnikov (born 1981).
 During that time, she was also sporadically linked with Bob Fosse, with whom she remained friends until his death.

 In 1982, she met and entered a relationship with playwright Sam Shepard.
 They had two children: daughter Hannah Jane Shepard (born 1986) and son Samuel Walker Shepard (born 1987).
 They lived together in Virginia, New Mexico, Minnesota, and eventually New York City, before separating in 2009.

 Lange often returns to Duluth, Minnesota, and has said of the city, "It's the one place that has remained constant in my life ...
-After living all over [the] world and traveling everywhere I've wanted to go, I keep coming back here."
+After living all over [the world] and traveling everywhere I've wanted to go, I keep coming back here."

+Activism and beliefs

+Lange is a Goodwill Ambassador for the United Nations Children's Fund (UNICEF), specializing in the HIV/AIDS epidemic in the Democratic Republic of the Congo and in spreading awareness of the disease in Russia.
+Lange fostered a Romanian child with disabilities during the early 1990s.

-Though she does not follow any set religion, she periodically practices Buddhism.
-She once admitted, "It's been a discipline that makes sense more than anything because it's like a science.
-I've never been a religious person.
-I've always looked for some kind of spiritual meaning.
-I didn't grow up going to church.
-My mother's family were atheists and my father's side was confused."
+Though she does not adhere to a formal religion, she periodically practices Buddhism, describing it as "a discipline that makes sense more than anything because it's like a science".
 She is also a vegetarian.
+In September 2013, Lange joined the opposition to Minnesota's wolf hunt and wrote a letter to Governor Mark Dayton.

+Health issues

 Lange has also revealed that she suffers from severe bouts of depression, once admitting, "I have never been a believer in psychoanalysis or therapy or anything like that.
 I've never done that."
 She confessed, "Though my dark side is dormant right now, it continues to play a big role in whatever capacity I have to be creative.
 That's the well I'm able to tap into, where all the anguish, rage and sadness are stored."
-In 2022, Lange shed more light on her dark moods, admitting, "I’ve suffered bouts of depression my whole life.
+In 2022, Lange shed more light on her dark moods, admitting, "I've suffered bouts of depression my whole life.
 They ebb and flow.
 I have a hard time separating the sadness, [and] the depression, from my overwhelming sense of loneliness."